-We send all applicants a "Fee Assessment Form" after we have and this helps us to determine your fee status.
+We assess students on their fee status at the point of application.
 As a rough guide, if you are a UK national who has always lived in the UK, then you will count as a 'Home' student.
 The same applies to EU nationals who have always been resident within the EU.
 If you are an international student, or a UK national who has spent considerable time away from the UK, the situation is more difficult.
 Information for international students may be found here.
 If you are in any doubt, please contact us.

 How far away is the sports ground?

 The sports ground is about a mile away and has pitches for football, rugby, cricket and hockey and three hard courts for tennis and netball.
 The boathouse is about the same distance away in the opposite direction.

 Is there a club or society for me?